tlareywi/Infinitarium/README.md

 * General stabilization of existing feautres and cross-platform builds

 ### Supported Platforms
-Windows and Linux (Vulkan).
-OSX (Molten).
-Windows is currently under active development and will be the most stable and likely to build off the mainline.
+Windows, Linux, MacOS (hardware must support Metal).
+Windows is currently the active development environment and will be the most stable and likely to build off the mainline.

 ### Build Dependencies
 I'll get around to documenting this once things stabilize a bit.
 It's a Cmake build system, so it will let you know what's missing ;) But you at least need the following.
-* Boost 1.78 (or other boost versions that are on boost_python 3.10)
-* Python 3.10.x (where the x matches the whater version boost_python was validated against)
+* Boost
+* Boost_python3.x (sometimes a separate package in package managers)
+* Python3.x (make sure the boost_python version matches your python version!)
 * GLFW
 * GLM
-* VulkanSDK
+* VulkanSDK (this includes MoltenVK for MacOS)
 * SQLite
 * OpenXR (optional)

 ### Required Runtime Dependencies
-* Python 3.10.x
+* Python3.x
 * Boost Serialization
-* Boost_Python
+* Boost_Python3.x
 * SQLite
 * GLFW